Master's in Law - Specialization in Business Law and Technology ("Law & Tech")

 Financial Discounts

-Students who choose to pay tuition fees in a one-off initial payment at the time of registration receive a 5% discount on the amount to be paid.
+Students who choose to pay the annual tuition fees in a one-off payment receive a 5% discount on the amount to be paid.

 Payment by instalments